Streets of Gold: Composition and recording

+Release

-3OH!3 released a video for the song "House Party" on April 8 as a teaser for Streets of Gold.
-The group hired Andrew W.K. to do a rock remix of "House Party", which was released virally on Friday April 16, 2010.
-3OH!3 had met Andrew W.K. at a house party in Memphis, Tennessee.
-First single, "My First Kiss" was released on their website at 3:03 PM EST May 3. and digitally at midnight on May 4.
+On April 5, 2010, the song "House Party" was leaked onto the internet for digital download.
+3OH!3 released a video for the song "House Party" on April 9 as a buzz single for Streets of Gold.
+After meeting Andrew W.K. at a house party in Memphis, Tennessee, they decided to do a rock remix of "House Party" with Andrew W.K., which was released on April 16.
+The album artwork and release date were later revealed that month.
+First single, "My First Kiss" featuring Kesha, was released on their website on May 3 and digitally on May 4.
 On May 18, 2010, the song "Touchin' on My" was released exclusively on iTunes Store.
 3OH!3 planned to release a new song every other Tuesday up to the release of the album.
 "Déjà Vu" was released on June 1, and "Double Vision" was released on June 15.
+The latter was released as the album's second single.
 On June 8, the song "I Can Do Anything" was released to members only on the 3OH!3 website.
 The song "I Know How To Say" was used in a trailer for the animated Disney film Mars Needs Moms.
 An excerpt from the instrumental version of the song can be heard on the official Mars Needs Moms website.
+Streets of Gold was streamed on the duo's MySpace page, before it was officially released the following day.
+In support of the album's release, the duo embarked on the Too Fast For Love Tour with Cobra Starship and Travie McCoy.
+They also toured across Europe, Australia and Japan in August 2010.
+A music video for "Touchin' on My" was released on January 20, 2011, which serves as the album's third single.